tbhb/typing-graph/docs/guides/configuration.md

 node = inspect_type("SomeType", config=config)
 ```

-This is the default mode and works well for most use cases.
+This mode works well for most use cases.

-### `STRINGIFIED` mode
+### When working with stringified annotations

-`EvalMode.STRINGIFIED` keeps annotations as strings and resolves them lazily.
+Use `EvalMode.STRINGIFIED` to keep annotations as strings and resolve them lazily:

 ```python
 config = InspectConfig(eval_mode=EvalMode.STRINGIFIED)
 ```

-Use this when working with code that uses `from __future__ import annotations` or when you want full control over resolution timing.
+Choose this mode when working with code that uses `from __future__ import annotations` or when you want full control over resolution timing.

-## Depth limiting
+## Limiting recursion depth

-The `max_depth` option limits how deeply typing-graph recurses into nested types:
+When you need to prevent issues with deeply nested or recursive types, use the `max_depth` option:

 ```python
 # snippet - conceptual example